SharePoint alternatives featuring Simpplr

 So, what are the alternatives to Microsoft SharePoint?
 And how do you know what to look for?
 That depends on what you’re hoping to accomplish.
 The following SharePoint alternatives all have something to offer.
 Whether or not they would be a good fit simply depends on what you need.

-Qualities to consider in a SharePoint alternative
+Qualities to look for in a SharePoint alternative

 If you’re contemplating a switch from SharePoint, the question isn’t necessarily what specific features you need in an alternative solution.
 It’s more a matter of what will integrate with the tools you already have—and what can be deployed quickly and easily without custom building—so you can spend fewer internal resources building and maintaining a custom solution.
-When comparing prices, take a full measure of the hours IT spends today on custom work, IT tickets, and routine maintenance.
+When comparing prices, take a full measure of the hours IT spends today on custom work, intranet-related IT tickets, and routine intranet maintenance.

-Top-rated SharePoint alternatives
+Microsoft SharePoint alternatives and competitors

-1. Confluence
+1. Simpplr

 SharePoint alternatives - Confluence intranet homepage